New Zealand Government: Cabinet

 Traditionally, all members are collectively responsible for the actions taken by Cabinet—typically all Cabinet ministers must publicly support the decisions of Cabinet.
 However, since the introduction of the mixed-member proportional (MMP) electoral system in 1993, processes were developed to allow different parties within a coalition cabinet to "agree to disagree" on some issues.

 The legislative agenda of Parliament is determined by the Cabinet.
 At the start of each new parliamentary term, the governor-general gives an address prepared by the Cabinet that outlines the Government's policy and legislative proposals.

 Ministers outside Cabinet

 A few other ministers serve in the Executive Council but outside of Cabinet.
 Since the introduction of MMP, governments have been formed following agreements between a major party and smaller support parties.
 In such arrangements, government ministers from the support parties are often ministers outside Cabinet.
-Non-Cabinet ministers may also be from the major governing party, as is currently the case.
+Non-Cabinet ministers may also be from the major governing party, as has been the case in recent governments.
 Ministers outside the Cabinet have the same overall duties and responsibilities as their senior colleagues inside Cabinet.

+Current composition

+The current ministry, since November 2023, is the National Party government led by Prime Minister Christopher Luxon, forming a coalition with ACT New Zealand and New Zealand First.